googlefonts/how-to-hint-variable-fonts/README.md

 **Anchor** Points can be rounded to the nearest gridline, or to a grid-line specified by a CVT entry

-These tables, in particular the VTTTalk tables for each each, is where most of the editing will be done. _Note: Composite glyphs do not contain any VTTTalk code, only low level TrueType code.
+These tables, in particular the VTTTalk tables for each glyph, is where most of the editing will be done. _Note: Composite glyphs do not contain any VTTTalk code, only low level TrueType code.
 Editing for composites, can only be done manually in the composite glyph program.
 The Visual Hinting tools are not used for Composite glyphs._

 When the Light Latin Autohinter is run, VTT also creates three three global tables.